WVSU-University Disaster Risk Reduction and Management Center

 The wind signals warn the public of the general wind threat over an area due to the tropical cyclone.
 Local winds may be slightly stronger/enhanced in coastal and upland/mountainous areas exposed to winds.
 Winds are less strong in areas sheltered from the prevailing wind direction.

-• Minimal to minor impacts from strong winds are also possible within any of the areas under Wind Signal No. 1.
+• Minimal to minor impacts from strong winds are possible within any of the areas under Wind Signal No. 1.

-The Southwest Monsoon slightly enhanced by ISANG will bring strong to gale-force gusts over the following areas (especially in coastal and upland areas exposed to winds):
+Furthermore, the trough and outer rainbands of RAMIL and the easterlies will also bring strong to gale-force gusts over the following areas not under Wind Signal (especially in coastal and upland areas exposed to winds):

 HAZARDS AFFECTING COASTAL WATERS